Bawls: Product placement

 Hobarama and Vivendi Universal Games made a deal in 2002 for cross-promotion.
 Bawls received product placement as a game mechanic in the 2002 video game, Run Like Hell: protagonist Nick Conner drinks Bawls from vending machines to boost his health.
 In exchange, cases of Bawls bore advertisements for the game.

 In the 2004 video game, Fallout: Brotherhood of Steel, a shakeup in the management of Interplay Entertainment led to the replacement of the Fallout franchise's iconic Nuka-Cola with the real-world Bawls for the franchise's first outing on consoles.
 The swap was not well-received by fans.

 Bawls has also been featured in TV shows and films, including The Big Bang Theory, The Hangover, Silicon Valley, and Reno 911!.

 Sponsorships

 In 2002, the soda was the official soft drink of the Cyberathlete Professional League.
-Bawls has also been the official energy drink for the National Professional Paintball League (in 2004 & 2006), Mercedes-Benz Fashion Week (2008), and Olympus Fashion Week.
+Bawls has also been the official energy drink for the National Professional Paintball League (in 2004 and 2006), Mercedes-Benz Fashion Week (2008), and Olympus Fashion Week.